-This command with the option -force can be executed only on the backup instance of the Shelf Manager and performs forced switchover.
+This command with the option -force can be executed only on the backup instance of the Shelf Manager and performs a forced switchover.
 That is, the backup Shelf Manager immediately turns on the hardware Active bit and becomes active without any negotiations with the active Shelf Manager.
 The active Shelf Manager (if still alive) immediately reboots in that case.
+In this switchover mode, the newly active Shelf Manager also re-reads shelf-level HPDL and SDR information from the Shelf FRU Information (so the option -force implicitly assumes the option -clear-hpdl).